-In addition to these great lordships there was an immense number of smaller potentates, descendants of Counts, who had turned portions of their counties into fiefs, large alfodial landowners who had acquired all the rights of Counts in their possessions, holders of fiefs directly from the Crown.
+In addition to these great lordships there was an immense number of smaller potentates, descendants of Counts, who had turned portions of their counties into fiefs, large allodial landowners who had acquired all the rights of Counts in their possessions, holders of fiefs directly from the Crown.
 Among them we need only mention the family from which sprang the royal House of Guelf and the famous Marquises of Este.
-The possessed immense domains scattered all over North Italy, from Genoa to the mouths of the Po; in late days their chief fiefs lay round Este among the Eugmean hills and the neighbouring marshy district of the Polesine.
+They possessed immense domains scattered all over North Italy, from Genoa to the mouths of the Po; in later days their chief fiefs lay round Este among the Euganean hills and the neighbouring marshy district of the Polesine.

-The cities were, as we have seen, almost all under t rule of the Bishop as Count.
-His power extended of the country districts to a greater or less degree, accoing to Imperial grants.
+The cities were, as we have seen, almost all under the rule of the Bishop as Count.
+His power extended over the country districts to a greater or less degree, according to Imperial grants.

-Curiously enough, the Archbishops of Milan, by far richest and most powerful prelates in Lombardy, do seem to have acquired a legal right to the governmer their city as early as some of their suffragans.
-F tically, however, their authority overshadowed that o Count, and we soon find them acting in all thing temporal rulers of the city.
+Curiously enough, the Archbishops of Milan, by far the richest and most powerful prelates in Lombardy, do not seem to have acquired a legal right to the government of their city as early as some of their suffragans.
+Practically, however, their authority overshadowed that of the Count, and we soon find them acting in all things as temporal rulers of the city.

-The century from 1000 A.D. to 1100 A.D. is the e in which the cities of Lombardy took the last ste full municipal freedom.
-Unfortunately our inform regarding the various stages in this great movemen the scantiest.
-We know the general history of the but of the course of the revolution, for so we must by which the cities emancipated themselves from temporal rule of the Bishops we know scarcely any
+The century from 1000 A.D. to 1100 A.D. is the epoch in which the cities of Lombardy took the last steps to full municipal freedom.
+Unfortunately our information regarding the various stages in this great movement is of the scantiest.
+We know the general history of the time, but of the course of the revolution, for so we must call it, by which the cities emancipated themselves from the temporal rule of the Bishops we know scarcely anything.

-Hegel, vol. ii. p.
+^{&#}x27; Hegel, vol. ii. p.
 77-78 and p.
-142. According to Bonfa Estensi were Counts of Milan until the revolt of Arduir "Vita Italiana").
-According to Lanzani the Archbishop w Count soon after 978 (p.
-126), but only of city and for thr round.
+142. According to Bonfadini the Estensi were Counts of Milan until the revolt of Arduin (p.
+85, "Vita Italiana").
+According to Lanzani the Archbishop was made Count soon after 978 (p.
+126), but only of city and for three miles round.